YourIndieDev/Unity-Function-Calling/README.md

 ### Getting Started

-To use the Unity OpenAI Tool Framework in your Unity project, follow these simple steps:
+To use the Unity Function Calling Framework in your Unity project, follow these simple steps:

 1.  **Download the Framework**: Download the framework files and add them to your Unity project.